lowleveldesign/process-governor/README.md

 # Process Governor

 This application allows you to set constraints on a process.
 It uses [a job object](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684161(v=vs.85).aspx) for this purpose.

+Procgov requires .NET 4.6.2 to run and you may download the latest version binaries from the [release page](https://github.com/lowleveldesign/process-governor/releases) (**REMEMBER to always use procgov with the same bitness as your application**).

 The available options are:

 ```
 Usage: procgov [OPTIONS] args